paypal/NNAnalytics/docs/Getting_Started/Supported_Hadoop_Versions.md

 ** If you are building for 2.5.x you can re-use the 2.4.x build.

+** Compiling and running requires Java 8 or higher to be installed.

 ** Check [How To Build](How_To_Build/) for how to set these versions in your build.